 - Consultations and treatments at NIH are free-of-charge

-The Neuro-Oncology Clinic is located at the National Institutes of Health (NIH) Clinical Center in Bethesda, Maryland.
+The Neuro-Oncology Clinic is located at the NIH Clinical Center in Bethesda, Maryland.
 It is a joint program of the Center for Cancer Research (CCR) at the NCI and NINDS.

-Our Neuro-Oncology Clinic is changing normal operating procedures due to the novel coronavirus (COVID-19).
+Special update: Our Neuro-Oncology Clinic’s normal operating procedures due to the novel coronavirus (COVID-19) are as follows:

 - If you are scheduled for an appointment within the next 30 days, you will receive a phone call from a patient care coordinator or health care provider to discuss your visit and what to expect.